blakek/compose/README.md

 Code can become complex when several functions wrap others or `reduce()` is used to combine a list of funtions.

-This is an alternative that allows composing a pipeline of functions.
-It calls each right-to-left and passes the output from the previous to the next.
+This allows composing a pipeline of functions. `compose` calls each function from right-to-left and passes the output from the previous to the next. `pipe` is the same, but works from left-to-right.

 ## Install